ocheesetick/food-ordering/README.md

 - create src/ and move inside the DIRs: app, components, constants
 - `npx expo install expo-crypto` to generate UUID/uinique ids
 - `npx expo install expo-image-picker` for image picker
+- `npm install dayjs` to display date in a readable way

 # Note
 - Inside the src should be app, components, constants